actions-marketplace-validations/beingrational_sprint-action/README.md

-# Sprint the world javascript action
+# Sprint the world action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action prints "Sprint World" or "Sprint" + the name of a person to sprint to the log.

 ## Inputs

-### `who-to-greet`
+### `whom-to-sprint`

 **Required** The name of the person to greet.
 Default `"World"`.